SAP-samples/btp-msteams-extend-workflow/tutorial/Step4-Configure-Cloud-Connector/README.md

 1. Import the System Certificate

-    1. In your SAP S/4HANA system, go to **STRUST** transaction.
+    1. In your SAP S/4HANA system, open the **STRUST** transaction.

-        Expand **SSL Server Standard** and go to the Instance Specific.
+        Expand **SSL Server Standard** and go to the **Instance Specific**.
 If there is no existing SSL Server Standard, switch to the edit mode and right click on the SSL Server standard to create one.

         ![plot](./images/trust_manager.png)

     2. Choose **Import Certificate** to import the system certificate that you downloaded from the Cloud Connector (sys_cert.der).